 A Dance with Dragons

 When tensions arise from the blizzard, Aenys and Hosteen accuse Lord Manderly of being responsible for the disappearance of their kin, but Wyman pleads ignorance.
-Aenys suspects the Manderlys are to blame after several men-at-arms in the castle are murdered, and once Theon is dismissed as a suspect, suspicion is cast upon Manderly ordering the deaths.
-When Little Walder Frey is murdered, Hosteen openly accuses Wyman, who denies the charge yet at the same time insults House Frey, which causes an enraged Hosteen to attack Wyman.
-Wyman's throat is nearly slit open but his knights intervene.
-He is treated by Maester Medrick.
+Aenys suspects the Manderlys are to blame after several men-at-arms in the castle are murdered, but Barbrey and Ser Roger Ryswell are skeptical.
+When Little Walder Frey is murdered, Hosteen accuses Wyman, who denies the charge yet at the same time insults House Frey, which causes an enraged Hosteen to attack Wyman.
+Lord Manderly's throat is nearly slit open but his knights intervene, and Wyman's wounds are treated by Maester Medrick.
 Roose orders Wyman to have his men march on Stannis from Winterfell's east gate.

 Quotes by Wyman